 Hand gestures allow users take action in mixed reality.
-For HoloLens, hand gestures let you interact with your holograms naturally, or you can optionally use the included HoloLens Clicker.
-While hand gestures do not provide a precise location in space, the simplicity of putting on a HoloLens and immediately interacting with content allows users to get to work without any accessories.
+Interaction is built on gaze to target and gesture or voice to act upon whatever element has been targeted.
+Hand gestures do not provide a precise location in space, but the simplicity of putting on a HoloLens and immediately interacting with content allows users to get to work without any other accessories.

-To take actions, hand gestures use gaze as targeting mechanism.
-The combination of gaze and the Select gesture results in a gaze-and-commit interaction.
+To take actions, hand gestures use Gaze as the targeting mechanism.
+The combination of Gaze and the Air tap gesture results in a gaze-and-commit interaction.
 An alternative to gaze-and-commit is point-and-commit, enabled by motion controllers.
-Apps that run on HoloLens only must support gaze-and-commit since HoloLens does not support motion controllers.
+Apps that run on HoloLens only need to support gaze-and-commit since HoloLens does not support motion controllers.
 Apps that run on both HoloLens and immersive headsets should support both gaze-driven and pointing-driven interactions, to give users choice in what input device they use.